matti/kontena-faq/README.md

 Set it to something empty like `secrets: []`

+## links vs depends_on

+>I don't understand what "links" (https://kontena.io/docs/using-kontena/stack-file.html#linking-kontena-services) really does for a service.
+The only use case that is explained in the docs (that I could find) is linking to a load balancer.
+What else can it do?

+It sets the deploy order like `depends_on`, nothing else. `links` is also being deprecated in docker-compose.

 ## Services

 ### Does min_health work for services that do not have a healthcheck?